 Almost all city municipalities treat their water systems with chlorine or chloramine to make it safe for people to drink.
 Chlorine is a cheap and efficient way to treat water and the levels used have no harmful effects on humans or fuzzy pets and animals.
-However, chlorine is extremely toxic to fish.
+However, chlorine toxicity in fish is a common, yet avoidable, occurrence.

 City water systems are treated with chlorine or chloramine.
 Chloramine is a combination of chlorine and ammonia, a more stable chemical that does not off gas like chlorine.
 However, both ammonia and chlorine are toxic to fish.
 Most city systems are not treated continuously, but when a certain threshold of coliforms is reached, the system is nuked.
 This leads to water having very low levels of chlorine/chloramine some days, but very high levels at other times.